 4. Uniqueness – Not a lot to elaborate upon here—look at what others are doing in your field, and then try to go in a different direction.
 Play with colors and compositions, and bear in mind that the world doesn’t need another checkmark icon.

 5. Don’t use words, but… Well, here, our data shows otherwise.
 Yes, automatically going towards the written word isn’t putting your full design expertise into good use.
 But there are occasions when it is OK to use words on your icon.
 Users don’t like to read—this much is true—and usually, you should aspire to find a better way to visualize your app then just mentioning your app’s name one more time; yet, there are cases when your message is so powerful or your brand is so strong that you cannot avoid it.

-Here are some extra tips from Storemaven’s ASO experts—the dos and don’ts you should follow before starting to design your app:
+Here are some extra tips from Storemaven’s app store optimization experts—the dos and don’ts you should follow before starting to design your app:

 2. It’s important to make sure the icon looks good in different places in the funnel where it is visible: top charts, search results, the product page itself, and even on Facebook ads.

 3. Make sure your app icon looks good in dark mode; we’ve seen many mistakes here.

 4. A safe bet is to use icons that are easily recognizable by users.
 There are a few icons that enjoy mostly universal recognition from users, such as icons of houses, magnifying glasses, and envelopes.
 For example, the Gmail icon uses an envelope, which is universally associated with mail.